SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 <a name="custom-text"></a>
 #### Text

-Select **Text** if the asset property value is a string, for example, a building name.
+Select **Text** if the asset property value is a string, for example, a wind turbine manufacturer name.
 Enter a valid text.

  If you select **Text**, the following fields appear: